A Manifesto Against Male Isolation

 The Effects of Isolation and Loneliness

 Today, too many male friendships are superficial—built around convenience, activities, and surface interests.
 We fail to foster the deep, soul-level support that we truly need.
 As we suffer in silence, we hide behind a mask that covers our flaws and shortcomings.
 We retreat into our proverbial “man cave” whenever we are challenged or stressed out.
 There, we self-medicate with a variety of addictions: with excessive screen time, by abusing alcohol or drugs, and by viewing pornography.
-Avoiding genuine friendship robs us of our masculine strength.
+Avoiding genuine friendship actually robs us of our masculine strength.
 It keeps us from finding true connections and real purpose.
-Isolation creates an anger against everything: against the government, against women, and against meeting our responsibilities as men.
+Isolation creates an anger against everything: against the government, against other men, against women, and against meeting our responsibilities as men.

 This is not proper manhood.
 It is the immaturity of males who continue to act like little “boys” even as adults.